Status: Active, Roman Catholic

 Upper v.
 Lower Church: I’ve never been kind to lower churches, and I’ve been even less kind to parishes that use them for everything.
 I’ve given Nativity several potshots for being one of those parishes.
 They are so staunchly lower church that you can count on one hand the number of times a year they hold an upper church mass.

-It’s not bad, but I certainly didn’t expect the rather stunning surprise inside — a richly-decorated pink and white masterpiece, with gorgeous stained glass and some very nice mural work.
-I was so fooled by the exterior that I had no idea the interior would be this nice; certainly, the St. Athanasius Effect at work.
+It's a richly-decorated pink and white masterpiece, with gorgeous stained glass and some very nice mural work.
+Indeed, I was so fooled by the somewhat unassuming exterior that I had no idea the interior would be this nice; certainly, the St. Athanasius Effect at work.

 Special mention needs to go the sanctuary, which is truly stellar.
 It differs in that the central portion is shaped like a trapezoid, so the altar is framed by two outward-slanting walls, and the two side altars are set farther back.
 It’s really neat, dramatic effect, and one that sets Nativity apart from the other Baroque masterpieces we’ve seen, like St. Peter the Apostle and St. Thomas Aquinas.